-Remove hollandaise from heat and stir in chipotle.
+Remove hollandaise from heat and stir in chipotle, salt, and pepper.

 If your hollandaise begins to thicken again before you’re ready to use it, whisk in a few drops of warm water.
 Cover your hollandaise and keep warm until you’re ready to use.

 Now to prepare the rest of the benedict!